x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/plan-ha.md

 At any specific time, the cluster for the DAG will use only one of the assigned IP addresses.
 Windows Failover Clustering registers this IP address in DNS when the cluster IP address and Network Name resources are brought online.
 In addition to using an IP address and network name, a cluster name object (CNO) is created in Active Directory.
 The name, IP address, and CNO for the cluster are used internally by the system to secure the DAG and for internal communication purposes.
 Administrators and end users don't need to interface with or connect to the DAG name or IP address.

 > [!NOTE]
-> Although the cluster's IP address and network name are used internally by the system, there is no hard dependency in Exchange 2016 that these resources be available.
-Even if the underlying cluster's administrative access point (e.g., it's IP address and Network Name resources) is offline, internal communication still occurs within the DAG by using the DAG member server names.
+> Although the cluster's IP address and network name are used internally by the system, there is no hard dependency in Exchange Server that these resources be available.
+Even if the underlying cluster's administrative access point (for example, its IP address and Network Name resources) is offline, internal communication still occurs within the DAG by using the DAG member server names.
 However, we recommend that you periodically monitor the availability of these resources to ensure that they aren't offline for more than 30 days.
 If the underlying cluster is offline for more than 30 days, the cluster CNO account may be invalidated by the garbage collection mechanism in Active Directory.

 ### Network adapter configuration for DAGs